v34a11/EDENFlow/README.md

 ```

 ### Download Checkpoints
-EDEN baseline provide pre-trained model weights, available for download [here](https://huggingface.co/zhZ524/EDEN/tree/main), and recommend saving them in the `checkpoints` folder.
+EDEN baseline provide pre-trained model weights, available for download [here](https://huggingface.co/zhZ524/EDEN/tree/main) and recommend saving them in the `checkpoints` folder.

-Our EDENFlow model checkpoint are that [here] and recommend saving them in the `checkpoints` folder.
+Our EDENFlow model checkpoint are that [here](https://github.com/v34a11/EDENFlow/releases/tag/v1.0) and recommend saving them in the `checkpoints` folder.

 ### Evaluation